microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 ### Use Azure Event Hub to ingest events and a worker role to process them

 [Azure Event Hub][event-hubs] is a cloud-scale telemetry ingestion service.
-It is designed to capture millions of events per second in near real time.
-Device connections are brokered by using Azure Service Bus.
+It is designed to capture millions of events per second in near real-time.

 **Pros:**